Mayuresh200/PowerBI_Dashboards/README.md

-# **My Projects Portfolio**
+# **My Power BI Projects **

-Welcome to my GitHub repository! 🚀 Here, I showcase a collection of my projects across data analytics, visualization, and problem-solving domains.
+Welcome to my GitHub repository! 🚀 Here, I showcase a collection of my PowerBi projects across data analytics, visualization, and problem-solving domains.
 Each project is a testament to my passion for analyzing data, uncovering insights, and delivering actionable results.

 ## **📂 Repository Structure**
 This repository is organized into project-specific folders, each containing: